Don Mills station: History

 The station opened in 2002 as part of the original Line 4.
 A plaque at the platform level commemorates John Marinzel, a worker who died on April 18, 2001, of injuries from an accident during the construction of the station.
 A Vivastation for the Viva Green line of York Region's Viva Rapid Transit system opened on October 16, 2005.

 Description

 Like all stations on the Sheppard line, Don Mills is fully accessible.
 The station is equipped with three elevators connecting the concourse level with the bus platforms and two street entrances, and a single elevator between the island train platform and the concourse.
 Stairs and escalators provide regular pedestrian access between all levels.

 There are three accessible entrances around the Don Mills Road and Sheppard Avenue intersection.
 Two of the entrances are on the northeast and southeast sides of Sheppard Avenue, respectively, and one automatic entrance in the parking garage at Fairview Mall near the Marshalls/HomeSense entrance.

 Above the bus terminal, on the street level, is a multi-storey public parking lot with 366 parking spaces for commuters.
-Parking costs $7 from 5:00am to 9:30am and is free after 9:30am and all day on weekends and holidays.
-TTC commuter spaces are restricted to levels 4 and 5 as the lower floors are for mall patrons only.

-Outside the parking lot, next to a staffed pedestrian entrance to the station, is a passenger pick-up area with 18 temporary parking spaces.